oberblastmeister/trashy/README.md

 No, see this [issue](https://github.com/Byron/trash-rs/issues/8)

-### Should I alias rm='trash put'?
+### Should I alias rm='trashy put'?

 You should not.
 The alias will not be present on other systems and habits are really hard to break.
-An alternative is to alias `trash put` to `rt` or `tp`.
+An alternative is to alias `trashy put` to `rt` or `tp`.

 ## License